RaheemAmer/Data-Structure-and-Algorithms/README.md

 # Data-Structure-and-Algorithms
 I'll schedule a day and in this day I'll learn data structure and algorithms

+Every friday finish a topic and write a summray about it and later on write a blog article to finalize eveyrthing I've learned about it

 Material:
 -  [General Knowledge](https://www.youtube.com/results?search_query=data+strcuturea+nd+algorithms+frontend)
 -  [Course-1](https://www.youtube.com/watch?v=zOjov-2OZ0E)